hoverslam/simple-algorithms/README.md

 # Simple Algorithms
-A collection of some simple algorithms implemented in Python.
+A collection of some simple and well known algorithms implemented in Python:
+- Bubble sort